bitty-ai/bitty-gpt/LEARNING.md

+The full code is available at : `https://github.com/bitty-ai/bitty-gpt`

 # Training a Language model from scratch

 So in the last blog we learned how to build a tokenizer from scratch the sole thing that powers how LLM are learning and we also saw the caveats to not fall into while building one from scratch and ended with our own small tokenizer library from scratch called it `bitty-tokenizer`.
 So today as more complete version we will be building `bitty-gpt`, a custom gpt implmentation build on top of core pytorch and understanding what all caveats to look before.
 In this article you will learn about how to build a Optimizer function, activation function, loss function, neural nets, layers all from scratch.
 Read this twice and fork and play with the github link only then you will really understand this